N-Maronic/IVR-colonial-heritage/README.md

 ## Installation Guide

 Note: We are assuming you have a valid Twilio account.

+The next two sections show step-by-step how to set up the IVR.
+The first option is using Python and running on a webhook connected to your local machine.
+The second option, is using the Twilio Service, including functions and assets, which runs on the Node.js engine.

 ### Python
 Run the app locally following these steps: